-For years, Shiraz was a top award-winning belly dance performer on the East Coast, highly sought after in prestigious Middle Eastern and Turkish establishments throughout Philadelphia, Baltimore, and Delaware.
+For years, Shiraz was a top award-winning belly dance performer and teacher on the East Coast, highly sought after in prestigious Middle Eastern and Turkish establishments throughout Philadelphia, Baltimore, and Delaware.
 Shiraz was also entrusted as the featured belly dance artist at hundreds of cultural celebrations, weddings, haflat (parties), and appeared on television and MTV.
-Having earned her B.A. degree in Cultural Anthropology, with a minor in Islamic Studies and Arabic Language, from the University of Delaware; Shiraz ventured to Riverside, California to earn her PhD in Critical Dance Studies from the University of California, Riverside.
-Her research objective is discovering and promoting cross-cultural understanding, knowledge, and authentic images of Arab culture through interdisciplinary dance scholarship with an anthropological lens; exploring dances potential to communicate, express, create, and embody cultural meaning locally and transnationally.
+In 2012 she earned her B.A. degree in Cultural Anthropology, with a minor in Islamic Studies and Arabic Language, from the University of Delaware.
+Following, Shiraz packed her bags and pursued her passion for dance anthropology at the University of California, Riverside in Riverside, California, where she’s currently in her second-year of PhD work in their distinguished Critical Dance Studies program.
+Shiraz’s doctoral research focuses on auto-ethnographic explorations of raqs sharqi as a U.S. practice and community amongst transcultural and political dynamics.
+Due to her unique background, Shiraz’s teaching critically relates movement to culture.
+Her aim is for her dance students to continually be inspired through deepening their inner artistry and technique in direct relationship with the vast beauty of Middle Eastern cultures.

-Shiraz is also a Raqs Sharqi (Belly Dance) and Folkloric Instructor available for group and private lessons, as well as belly dance workshops.
+Shiraz is also a Raqs Sharqi (Belly Dance) and Folkloric Instructor available for group and private lessons locally, as well as belly dance workshops nationally.
 She is available for belly dance classes in Riverside, California as well as private instruction.
+Teaching is her joy, she loves seeing dancers grow at all levels, from one’s first hip shimmy to coaching fellow gigging professionals.
 Her teaching is infused with strong foundational technique, supportive encouragement, the necessary cultural and historic nuance, and a sincere love for the art form and her beautiful students; all providing a safe and meaningful environment to learn the rich dances of the Arab world- folkloric and raqs sharqi.
-Again, with something as human and joyful as dancing you can learn to better love yourself while mutually learning to better love other people and cultures in an authentic way.
+Again, with something as human and joyful as dancing you can learn to better love yourself while mutually learning to better love other people and cultures in an authentic and mutually beneficial way.

 Shiraz’s core dance mentors and teachers from the East Coast are forever a part of her journey and accomplishments, and she delights in honoring them through each dance performance, class, and academic endeavor.
 She sends dearest love and thanks to Latifa of Maryland, Artemis Mourat of Washington D.C., and Dr. Laurel Victoria Gray, director of Silk Road Dance Company, Washington, D.C.
 These women are pioneers in the realm of dance, the best master instructors a dancer could hope for, and leave a glittering trail of beauty wherever they go.
 Alf shukar – you all make this world so much more wonderful.